 - Research and analyze market statistics to develop, test, validate, execute, and maintain analytical software programs and quantitative models.

 - Query, consolidate, and present data to senior management.

 - Assist in the construction and execution of portfolio management.

 - Perform risk analytics, loan pricing, and default risk modeling,

 - Design tests and experiments to collect data and test new models and programs

 Popular Skills for Quantitative Analyst, Risk

-Survey takers who work as Risk Quantitative Analysts usually report a few specific skills.
-Most notably, skills in Financial Modeling, Risk Management / Risk Control, SAS, and Data Analysis are correlated to pay that is above average.
-At the other end of the pay range are skills like SQL, Data Analysis, and SAS.
-Those proficient in SAS are, more often than not, also skilled in Risk Management / Risk Control.
+Risk Quantitative Analysts who responded to the survey report just a handful of professional skills.
+Most notably, skills in Data Analysis, Financial Modeling, Risk Management / Risk Control, and SAS are correlated to pay that is above average.
+Skills that seem to negatively impact pay include SQL and SAS.
+Most people experienced in SAS also know Risk Management / Risk Control.

 Related Job Salaries